gif-prog/Windows-Mac-changer/README.md

 # Windows-Mac-changer
-  This tool is a interactive command line utility for windows to change mac address and restore them too.
+- This tool is a interactive command line utility for windows to change mac address and restore them too.
+- Tested in **Python 3.10**

 ## Installation:
 - Download as ZIP
 - Extract the file